 I am an Ecologist, SuperstarofSTEM, 2018 Eureka Prize finalist for Science Communication and 2019 ACT Australian of the Year finalist.

-I am an expedition leader at Bush Blitz - a species discovery program in partnership with Federal Government, BHP and Earthwatch Australia.
+I am an expedition leader at Bush Blitz - a species discovery program.

 I love inspiring people to be as passionate about the environment as I am.
 I welcome new opportunities and methods to connect with different audiences.